-When shopping for your coral, you want to see big, fat, fully-extended polyps and good coloration.
-Shy away from discolored (pale/white) colonies, or colonies with tightly retracted polyps or those with their stringy innards hanging out.
+When shopping for them, you want to see big, fat, fully-extended polyps and good coloration.
+Shy away from discolored (pale/white) colonies, or colonies with tightly retracted polyps, or those with their stringy innards hanging out.

-This coral is also generally available on the major online sites as well.
+This coral is also generally available on major online sites as well.

 Whether to buy a hammer coral or not

 The hammer coral is a perfect coral for anyone with a moderate amount of reef aquarium success.
-Before trying a hammer coral or any LPS coral, I strongly recommend you start off caring for some of the bulletproof soft coral species first.
+Before trying this or any LPS coral species, I strongly recommend you start off caring for some of the bulletproof soft coral species first.